Balram1214/practiceqa-automation/README.md

 ### Using Maven

-Run the following command in the project root:
+Run the following command in the project root directory:

 ```
 mvn clean test